 (d) The Treasurer is responsible for receiving, disbursing, and accounting of all funds the CEAC receives and shall be the Chairperson of the Finance Committee, and shall perform other duties as may be assigned by the President.

 (f) The Parliamentarian is appointed by the President.
-He/she reports to and advises the President on points of parliamentary rules and procedure.
+They report to and advise the President on points of parliamentary rules and procedure.
 The Parliamentarian is a consultant, commonly a professional, who advises the President and other officers, committees, and members on matters of parliamentary procedure.
-The role during a meeting is purely an advisory and consultative one – since parliamentary rules give to the chair alone the power to rule on questions of order or to answer parliamentary inquires.
+The role during a meeting is purely an advisory and consultative one – since parliamentary rules give to the chair alone the power to rule on questions of order or to answer parliamentary inquiries.

 ARTICLE VII – Regional Vice Presidents